solliancenet/Solliance_AI_Led_business_process_automation/Hands-on lab/Manual-resource-setup.md

 13. Select **Upload** to start the upload process.

-## Task 5: Create a Translator Account
+## Task 5: Create a Translator resource

-In this task, you provision a Translator account used to translate transcriptions to English.
+In this task, you provision a Translator resource used to translate transcriptions to English.

 1. In the [Azure portal](https://portal.azure.com/), go to your hands-on-lab-SUFFIX resource group and select **+Add (1)** from the menu.